Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 ## Business Rules
+1. Persons who are approved can only be the drivers.
-1. Only students can be drivers.
+2. Only students may be drivers.
+3. Food can only be delivered to the approved locations
+4. There is a flat fee of $5 for each delivery.
+5. Include approved Food providers or restaurants
-2. Max offerings by a restaurent is 10.
+6. Max offerings by a restaurent is 10.
-3. Orders can only be from one restaurant and from one person only
+7. Orders can only be from one restaurant and from one person only
-4. A customer can rate the foold only one time per order
+8. A customer can rate the foold only one time per order
-5. A customer can rate the delivery only one time per order
+9. A customer can rate the delivery only one time per order
-6. Rating scale is between 1 to 5.
+10. Rating scale is between 1 to 5.

 ## EERD